 While we landed on the same island, we ended up in a small bay on the island’s north side with ample room to spread things out to dry.
 We looked over Windigo Bay and towards Haystack Mountain on the mainland, about eleven km. from our island campsite.

 The pyramid-shaped hill would have been a useful landmark for Ojibwe shamans or vision questers two or three hundred years ago leaving their summertime settlements on the west side of the lake and heading for the mouth of the Pikitigushi on their way to the lake we now know as Cliff Lake.

 We found our campsite about twenty-five meters in from the rocky beach.
-After the tent went up, we hung the sleeping bags out for a bit of wind and sun therapy and also took the chance for our first real wash of the trip.
+After the tent went up, we hung the sleeping bags out for a bit of wind and sun therapy and also had our first real clean up of the trip.
 Since it was mid-September the one thing we were not washing off was Muskol!

 Later on, we walked along the shore of the island and did a bit of bushwhacking to get to the other campsite on the south side.
 Above a cobblestone beach, we would find a clearing that would make a decent spot for a two-person tent.